alexellis/setup-arkade/README.md

         faas-cli version
 ```

-Binaries are placed in `$HOME/.arkade/bin/` and this path is added to the runner's PATH.
+Binaries are placed in `` and this path is added to the runner's PATH, so there's no need to prefix any binaries that you then go on to use.

 See also: ["alexellis/arkade-get"](https://github.com/alexellis/arkade-get)